linode/docs/docs/applications/containers/deploy-nodebalancers-with-linode-ccm/index.md

 | `check-attempts` | integer (a value between `1`-`30`) | None | Number of health checks to perform before removing a back-end Node from service. |
 | `check-passive` | boolean | `false` | When `true`, `5xx` status codes will cause the health check to fail. |

+To learn more about checks, please see our reference guide to [NodeBalancer health checks](/docs/platform/nodebalancer/nodebalancer-reference-guide/#health-checks).

 ## TLS Encryption

 This section will describe how to set up TLS termination for a Service so that the Service can be accessed over `https`.

 ### Generating a TLS type Secret

 Kubernetes allows you to store secret information in a Secret object for use within your cluster.
 This is useful for storing things like passwords and API tokens.
-In the context of the Linode CCM, Secrets are useful for storing TLS certificates and keys.
+In the context of the Linode CCM, Secrets are useful for storing Transport Layer Security (TLS) certificates and keys.
 The `linode-loadbalancer-tls` annotation requires TLS certificates and keys to be stored as Kubernetes Secrets with the type of `tls`.
 Follow the next steps to create a valid `tls` type Secret:

-1. Use a program like [OpenSSL](https://www.openssl.org/) to generate a TLS key and certificate.
+1. Generate a TLS key and certificate using a TLS toolkit like [OpenSSL](https://www.openssl.org/).
 Be sure to change the `CN` and `O` values to those of your own website domain.

         openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout key.pem -out cert.crt -subj "/CN=mywebsite.com/O=mywebsite.com"